wlynnn/GCTF2023-Writeups/README.md

 # 🌠 Girls in CTF 2023 Writeups by $ /bin/cat

 Welcome to our Girls in CTF 2023 writeups 🎉

+Explore the directories for more information!

 ## Achievements 🏆
 We are excited to share that our team secured **5th place** in the Girls in CTF 2023 competition!
 We also won the award for the **Best Writeups**.